josephdadams/TallyArbiter/readme.md

 When you add a source and the connection to the tally source (video switcher, software, etc.) is successfully made, the source will be green.
 If there is an error, the source will be red.
 Look at the logs for more error information.

 ### TSL 3.1 UDP/TCP
-Your switcher that uses this protocol must be configured to send the data to Tally Arbiter.
+Your switcher or service that uses this protocol must be configured to send the data to Tally Arbiter at the port you specify.

 ### Blackmagic ATEM
 You will need the IP address of the ATEM.
 The ATEM can only have 5 simultaneous connections, so you may need to disconnect another connection in order for Tally Arbiter to connect to the ATEM.